-This is a gorgeous alternative to your traditional Thanksgiving turkey.
-It's the perfect centerpiece for your table and is juicy and delicious.
+This is a gorgeous alternative to your traditional Thanksgiving turkey or Christmas menu.
+It's the perfect centerpiece for your table and is juicy and tender.
 Truly impressive.

-Handful each of Fresh Sage, Rosemary, and Thyme, coarsely chopped
+- Handful each of Fresh Sage, Rosemary, and Thyme

 Crown Roast of Pork